 Not all IPL and laser hair removal machines are safe for darker skin tones.
 This is down to the science behind it.

-It’s unsafe to use inappropriate machinery or configuration on darker skin.
-It can cause pain and damage.
-There’s a very high risk of temporary or permanent skin darkening or lightening, strong redness, burns and blisters.
+Inappropriate machinery or light configuration can cause pain and damage on dark skin There’s a very high risk of temporary or permanent skin darkening or lightening, strong redness, burns and blisters.

 However, you’ve still got options with both professional and at-home machines.